NASA-SW-VnV/fret/README.md

 For further information on FRET, please contact <andreas.katis@nasa.gov> and <anastasia.mavridou@nasa.gov>.

-You can also report [issues](https://github.com/NASA-SW-VnV/fret/issues) and participate in [discussions on GitHub](https://github.com/NASA-SW-VnV/fret.git).
+You can also report [issues](https://github.com/NASA-SW-VnV/fret/issues) and participate in [discussions](https://github.com/NASA-SW-VnV/fret/discussions).

 Installation
 ------------